SergioRZMasson/BabylonNativeDoomFireDemo/README.md

   </a>
 </p>

-This is a demo showing how some computationally invesive tasks can be offloaded to C++ in a Babylon Native project.
-To ilustrate that we use multiple [Babylon.js Thin instances](https://doc.babylonjs.com/features/featuresDeepDive/mesh/copies/thinInstances), each instances has its color updated every frame by the [Doom Fire Algorithm](https://github.com/filipedeschamps/doom-fire-algorithm).
+This is a demo showing how some computationally intensive tasks can be offloaded to C++ in a Babylon Native project.
+To illustrate that, we use multiple [Babylon.js Thin instances](https://doc.babylonjs.com/features/featuresDeepDive/mesh/copies/thinInstances), each instances has its color updated every frame by the [Doom Fire Algorithm](https://github.com/filipedeschamps/doom-fire-algorithm).
 The algorithm itself is pretty simple and it is just an excuse for use to update a large number of data every frame.
 The repo has two executables, in **DoomFireJS** we perform the fire update logic in JS, and in  **DoomFireNative** we move that logic to be done in C++.

 The goal for this project is to demonstrate the differences in performance by using JS vc C++ in a Babylon Native project.

 ## Getting started

-This repo uses npm to download the babylon.js dependecies, and CMake to create the platform specific project.
-It is required to run npm install before CMake since it will try to copy the javascript files from the babylon.js packages into the generated solution.
+This repo uses npm to download the babylon.js dependencies, and CMake to create the platform specific project.
+It is required to run npm install before CMake since it will try to copy the JavaScript files from the babylon.js packages into the generated solution.

 ### Mac
 ```